Frost/eh/README.md

 * `ei String.to_integer/1` - Docs for `String.to_integer/1`
 * `ei String.to_integer/2` - Docs.for `String.to_integer/2`

+## About

+The project is inspired by ri (ruby interactive), that basically does the same thing, but for ruby, and by `IEx.Helpers.h` in the `iex` shell.

+Some of the code for extracting documentation from modules is more or less borrowed straight out of `IEx.Introspection.h`.

 ## TODO

 * `ei String.to_integer(some, args)` -> `String.to_integer/2`